Free Fermion Distributions Are Hard to Learn: Introduction

 \section{Introduction}

-In this note we investigate the learnability of the output distributions of free fermion systems after measuring in the occupation number basis.
+In this work we investigate the learnability of the output distributions of free fermions after measuring in the occupation number basis.
 We refer to those distributions simply as \emph{free fermion distributions}.
 This learning task can be seen as the analogue to tomography of free fermion states from a classical perspective.
+The learnability of free fermion distributions was first analyzed in the particle preserving case in an earlier version of \cite{aaronsonEfficientTomographyNonInteracting2023}.
+The learning algorithm by Aaronson and Grewal later turned out to be incomplete as detailed by the authors \cite{aaronsonEfficientTomographyNonInteracting2023} Section 1.2.2, leaving open the question about the learnability of free fermion distributions, which they pose as an open question.

 Due to Wicks theorem it is known that tomography of free fermion states can be done efficiently: the $n$-point correlators are fully determined by the $2$-point correlators.
-In particular, a free fermion state is robustly determined via its covariance matrix, which in turn is determined by the two point correlators \cite{gluza2018, swingle2019}.
+In particular, a free fermion state is robustly determined via its covariance matrix, which in turn is determined by the two point correlators \cite{gluza2018, swingle2019} which can be directly estimated from local expectation values \cite{aaronsonEfficientTomographyNonInteracting2023, nietnerUnifyingQuantumStatistical2023}.

-Here we establish the hardness of learning free fermion distributions.
-In particular we focus on the general case, where the global particle number is not fixed.
-This is, our results do not imply hardness of learning free fermion distributions with a fixed particle number.
+Here we establish the hardness of learning free fermion distributions, which by the previous paragraph immediately yields a strict separation between learning from local observables against learning from samples in the occupation number basis.
+We focus on the Gaussian case, where the global particle number is not fixed.
+This is, our results do not imply hardness of learning free fermion distributions with a fixed particle number as originally considered by \cite{aaronsonEfficientTomographyNonInteracting2023}.
 While this work brings the hardness-of-learning transition closer to the latter family of distributions, our technique can not easily be applied to fixed particle number free fermion distributions.